stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 4. Optimizing over time

 ### Pillar Four - Best Practices - Matched Supply and Demand
 Try to optimally align supply with demand.
 Don't over or under provision, instead as demand grows, so should your supply of compute resources.
-Think of things like autoscaling which scale with demand.
+Think of things like auto scaling which scale with demand.
 Similarly in a server-less context, use services such as Lambda that only execute when a requests comes in.

 ### Pillar Four - Best Practices - Matched Supply and Demand Questions
 * How do you make sure your capacity matches but does not substantially exceed what you need?